 Create fresh Pin content

-Pinterest loves new content so strive to post frequently.
-A daily schedule can be hard to keep up so try this: You can use past content with a new image or design to create a “fresh Pin,” and you can even pin the same content onto different relevant boards.
+Pinterest loves new content, so strive to post frequently.
+A daily schedule can be hard to keep up with, so try this: You can use past content with a new image or design to create a “fresh Pin,” and you can even pin the same content onto different relevant boards.
 It’s a good idea to spread these posts out over time and to add new images when resharing links.

 Cross-promote